ALVINJOHNS/PROJECT_JADE/README.md

 - Day 2 (5th March) was mostly spent on connecting the backend to frontend.

 ## Project Status: Working Features and Known Issues

+- Authentication and search works
+- Other features are implemented in backend but wasn't connected to UI , due to time constraint and complexity